GraphLabANU/website/_pages/vacancies.md

 permalink: /vacancies
 ---

-# Join Our Research Team
+## Join Our Research Team

 At Graph Research Lab @ ANU, we are searching for passionate, talented, and motivated researchers eager to push the boundaries of graph theory, machine learning, and network science.
-Whether you’re an ANU student or a prospective PhD candidate, our dynamic research environment offers unparalleled opportunities to engage in groundbreaking projects, collaborate with leading experts, and build a successful career in academia or industry.
+Whether you’re an ANU student or a prospective PhD candidate, our dynamic research environment offers you opportunities to engage in groundbreaking projects, collaborate with leading experts, and build a successful career in academia or industry.

-**Currently, we are offering two PhD positions (one of which must start in 2025, ideally between September and December, due to funding requirements).**
+**Currently, we are offering two PhD positions** (one of which must start in 2025, ideally between September and December, due to funding requirements).

 ---

-## Why Join Graph Research Lab @ ANU?
+### Why Join Graph Research Lab @ ANU?

 - **Cutting-Edge Research:** Work on high-impact projects that advance the fields of deep learning and routing optimization.
 - **Collaborative Environment:** Join a multidisciplinary team with a strong track record of influential publications and conference presentations.